 Can I run Home Assistant and Frigate on the same mini PC?

-Yes, but that depends heavily on your camera count, hardware acceleration, and detector choice.
-Frigate’s documentation says it runs best with Docker on bare metal and does not recommend VM-based installs for ideal performance.
+Yes, but it depends on your camera count, hardware acceleration, and detector choice.
+Frigate’s documentation says it runs best with Docker on bare metal Debian-based systems and does not recommend VM installs as the ideal setup.

 Should I use Proxmox for Home Assistant?